 Mid-century modern at its most pristine and playful, which is to say it’s just a bit quirky, which is to say it’s asymmetrical.
 The coffee table with a hump was released in 1948 and designed by one Alexander Girard.
 This coffee table was one of the last full furniture pieces the American-French-Italian wound up making, later moving on to work with Herman Miller developing textiles for the likes of Charles and Ray Eames and George Nelson.
 This table stands on legs of tubed cold-rolled steel with an ebonized wood veneer tabletop.

-Godparents of mid-century design Charles and Ray Eames’s produced many incredible and incredibly weird products (like the famed Eames Elephants), and this coffee table is a little of both.
+Godparents of mid-century design Charles and Ray Eames produced many incredible and incredibly weird products (like the famed Eames Elephants), and this coffee table is a little of both.
 The culmination of a perfected method of bending plywood and pressing it to a super-heated membrane to hold it in place, this coffee table is not kin to what you’ll find at Lowe’s.
-The bent wood spider legs and pressed tabletop resulting are simultaneously familiar, alien and brilliant.
+The bentwood spider legs and pressed tabletop resulting are simultaneously familiar, alien and brilliant.

-It turns out the man responsible for designing America’s first shopping mall isn’t too bad at making furniture, either.
-George Nelson, one of the masters of mid-century modernism, designed the iconic finger-jointed bench in 1946.
-The Nelson bench was designed during his stint as Herman Miller’s design director and it doubles as a coffee table.
+Another Herman Miller entry?
+What can I say, they know their way around a coffee table.
+This one was created by the legendary George Nelson, one of the masters of mid-century modernism, who penned this iconic slatted bench in 1946.
+The Platform Bench was designed during his stint as Herman Miller’s design director and it doubles as a coffee table.
 It’s also one of the most frequently knocked-off pieces of furniture in the world.